Khasi Traditional Food – Health in Tradition

 Appearance, taste and texture look the same as when your grandmother first dished them out to you.
 Unchanged through the years.
 Made from ancient grains, original, non-GMO, traditionally grown, and unique.

 Here we’ll talk about food prepared by the Khasis, the largest tribe in Meghalaya.
 Their original food has been the same for years, if not generations - pure, simple and wholesome.
-A recent post by Zizira spoke about a sumptuous spread of traditional Khasi snacks, much sought-after in offices, canteens and restaurants.

 We thought, wouldn’t it be nice to meet the very people who give us these delicacies to find out who they are, where and how they make the food, their modus operandi, and their business strategy.